Hans Wright: Early life and education

-He went to school in Gelsingør and then moved to Copenhagen where he apprenticed as a carpenter and studied at Copenhagen Technical College until 1875.
-He then enrolled at the Roydal Danish Academy of Fine Arts from where he graduated as an architect in June 1881.
+He went to school in Helsingør and then moved to Copenhagen where he apprenticed as a carpenter and studied at Copenhagen Technical College until 1875.
+He then enrolled at the Royal Danish Academy of Fine Arts from where he graduated as an architect in June 1881.

 Career

 Wright initially worked for Hos H. Chr.
 Hansen, Vilhelm Friederichsenm Johannes Emil Gnudtzmann and Johan Daniel Herholdt.